jcraane/kmm-images/README.md

 ### Using the plugin via Gradle Plugin Portal

-The KMMResources plugin is published via the Gradle plugin portal and can be found here: https://plugins.gradle.org/plugin/dev.jamiecraane.plugins.kmmimages
+The KMMImages plugin is published via the Gradle plugin portal and can be found here: https://plugins.gradle.org/plugin/dev.jamiecraane.plugins.kmmimages

 The following section describes the configuration of the kmm-images plugin in the Gradle build script, starting with an example: